-Bacon for Food Storage
+Best 6 Ways to Prepare Bacon for Long-Term Food Storage

-The fully-cooked bacon packages from Hormel or Oscar Mayer have little fat and moisture, and tons of chemicals and preservatives (but hey – almost all commercially cured bacon does, too), and will keep for months and months unopened.
-Either open and cook it all, or use the rest within a few days from the fridge.
+The fully-cooked bacon packages from Hormel or Oscar Mayer have little fat and moisture, and tons of chemicals and preservatives (but hey – almost all commercially cured bacon does, too).
+So, it will keep its properties for months and months unopened.
+On the other hand, you can always open and cook it all or use the rest within a few days from the fridge.

 Bacon bits in a jar or resealable bag can be reopened numerous times (throw a silica pack in to help with moisture control after opening) and used to add some flavor to bland dishes.
 Just be sure you’re using real bacon, and not the soy bacon substitute.

-• Additional Reading: USDA Food Safety Guidelines for Bacon
+Additional Reading: USDA Food Safety Guidelines for Bacon

-Home Pressured Canned Bacon
+4. Home Pressured Canned Bacon at Home

-Home Cured Bacon
+5. How to Store Home Cured Bacon at Home?

-I know..I know….you have so many question.
-What if…
+I know I know….you have so many questions.
+What if:

-- the power stays on, but you have no job and you need to survive out of what you have stored up?
+- the power stays on, but you have no job and you need to survive out of what you have stored up.

 - you do have a generator to keep things going if the power does go out?

-- I just forgot to pay my electricity bill this month?
+- I just forgot to pay my electricity bill this month.

 - a hoard of zombies comes and steals my bacon (that’s for another post).

-Freezing bacon is a great way to preserve commercially produced bacon for long term if properly stored in airtight packaging, and it will last a long time.
-Six months is the accepted length of time, but if wrapped properly, stored in a vacuum sealed package (not necessarily the packaging from the store), it can last up to a year (though we’ve never been able to keep it stocked for that long with our rotation system).
+Freezing bacon is a great way to preserve commercially produced items for the long term if properly stored in airtight packaging, and it will last a long time.
+Six months is the accepted length of time, but if wrapped properly, and stored in a vacuum-sealed package (not necessarily the packaging from the store), it can last up to a year (though we’ve never been able to keep it stocked for that long with our rotation system).

 How Do You Properly Store Bacon For Long-Term Food Storage At Home?